team2393/FRC2025/README.md

    - [ ] Test any hardware that we'll likely use on the robot
    - [ ] Setup camera for April tag detection
    - [ ] If camera reports position, try CameraHelper to sync odometry
-   - [ ] Create command that rotates to april tag
-   - [ ] Attempt command to swerve & rotate such that heading of robot is perpendicular to tag
+   - [X] Attempt command to swerve & rotate such that heading of robot is perpendicular to tag
    - [ ] Prepare software for other robot components as they are defined & designed

  * March